Website Terms and Conditions

 Investment services for residents of the USA can be provided.
 Please speak to your Private Banker for more information.

 The analysis contained in this presentation has been procured, and may have been acted upon, by Coutts & Co and connected companies for their own purposes, and the results are being made available to you on this understanding.
 To the extent permitted by law and without being inconsistent with any applicable regulation, neither Coutts & Co nor any connected company accepts responsibility for any direct or indirect or consequential loss suffered by you or any other person as a result of your acting, or deciding not to act, in reliance upon such analysis.
-Any company in the RBS Group, its clients, and officers may have a position or engage in transactions in any of the securities mentioned.
+Any company in the NatWest Group, its clients, and officers may have a position or engage in transactions in any of the securities mentioned.

 Coutts & Co undertakes investment research in respect of equity investments primarily for internal use in the portfolio management process.
 Upon request, some of this research material may be made available to existing investment management clients at the discretion of the relevant private banker.
 In accordance with the requirements of the Financial Conduct Authority, Coutts & Co has in place a Conflicts Management Policy in respect of the research process.To view the conflict management policy please select the Conflict Management Policy from the drop down above or contact your private or commercial banker.